 Vancouver, Canada shines in the summer months, with tourists and locals alike packing beaches, patios, parks, and trails.
 Visitors can scale the Grouse Grind (affectionately known as ‘Mother Nature’s Stairmaster’), go whale watching, take a day trip up to Whistler and Blackcomb Mountains, or simply stroll the streets in search of their next meal – the restaurants in Vancouver are diverse, delicious, and plentiful!

 Summer is an ideal time to visit Bali, Indonesia, due to it being the dry season.
-Explore the outdoor temples, and beaches, and don’t miss Tegalalang Rice Terrace and Nusa Penida.
+Explore the outdoor temples, try all-terrain vehicles you can rent from a utv dealer, and admire the beautiful beaches, and don’t miss Tegalalang Rice Terrace and Nusa Penida.
 While most travelers stick to stunning and serene beachfront resorts (for good reason!) there’s something for everyone in Bali.
 Including an active volcano in Kintamani, and roaring nightlife in Kuta.

 Whether you’re staying local or venturing across the world – Fall offers stunning scenery, mild temperatures, and often very few crowds to contend with.